ExitValue.ai

 Dental practice with $2.2M annual collections, 1 dentist + 2 hygienists

-Why ChatGPT misses it: Dentistry uses percent-of-collections, not SDE multiples.
-ChatGPT's training data conflates the two; gives wrong methodology + wrong number.
+Why ChatGPT misses it: Dentistry trades on percent-of-collections, not generic SDE or EBITDA.
+ChatGPT's training data conflates the methodologies; our engine routes dental to the correct method automatically.

 Run this with the engine →